zzy-44/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 Ziyao Zhang is a postgradute student of optical engineering at the State Key Laboratory of Modern Optical Instrumentation, College of Optical Science of Zhejiang University.
+Research projects:
+Microscopic resrarch of optothermal microactuators.
-Research projects he took part in includes microscopic resrarch of optothermal microactuators, research on high-speed microscopic measurement system, super-resolution optical microscopic imaging method based on annular illumination.
+Research on high-speed microscopic measurement system.
+Super-resolution optical microscopic imaging method based on annular illumination.
-Ability